 Costumes and Personal Effects

-The collection of Gordon Conway (1894-1956) includes a handful of reproduction costumes based on designs Conway created for stage and screen.
+The collection of Gordon Conway (1894-1956) includes a handful of reproduction costumes executed by the celebrated costume company Barbara Matera, Ltd., based on original stage and screen designs by Conway .
 Of particular note is a silver lamé dress—a vision of the future of women's apparel—from the British science fiction film High Treason (1929).
 Underneath the Art Deco geometric skirt panels are a pair of short pants; sketches by Conway and stills from the film show that nearly all of the female costumes were designed with variations on short pants, breeches, or plus fours, indicating increased mobility and comfort for tomorrow's woman.
+See also Performing Arts

-The Dance Collection contains a dozen costume items such as doublets worn by dancer and choreographer Igor Youskevitch; Imperial Ballet costumes for Raymonda; ballet slippers worn by Nathalie Krassovska; a shawl previously owned by Queen Victoria and presented to Krassovska on the occasion of a Command Performance by the Ballet Russe de Monte Carlo in 1950; and gloves used by members of Colonel de Basil's Ballets Russes.
-(See also Dance.)
+The Dance Collection contains a dozen costume items such as doublets worn by dancer and choreographer Igor Youskevitch; Imperial Ballet costumes for Raymonda; ballet slippers worn by Nathalie Krassovska; a shawl previously owned by Queen Victoria and presented to Krassovska on the occasion of a Command Performance by the Ballets Russes de Monte Carlo in 1950; and gloves worn by David Lichine in a performance of Francesca da Rimini for Colonel de Basil's Ballets Russes.
+See also Performing Arts

 A small collection of Hollywood Film Costumes from the 1940s to the 1960s contains costumes worn by major stars from both major and minor films of the period.
-Highlights include a silk dressing gown worn by Deborah Kerr in An Affair to Remember (1957), Maghreb-inspired pajamas worn by Bob Hope in The Road to Morocco (1942), and a wool coatdress with fox fur cuffs worn by Susan Hayward for her Oscar-nominated role in I'll Cry Tomorrow (1955) designed by Helen Rose, who won the Oscar for Best Costume Design (Black and White) for this production.
+Highlights include a silk dressing gown worn by Deborah Kerr in An Affair to Remember (1957), and a wool coatdress with fox fur cuffs worn by Susan Hayward for her Oscar-nominated role in I'll Cry Tomorrow (1955) designed by Helen Rose, who won the Oscar for Best Costume Design (Black and White) for this production.

 The collection of Norman Bel Geddes (1893-1958) includes three costumes for the Max Reinhardt-directed The Eternal Road (1937).
 Bel Geddes wrote Thunderbird (ca. 1914-1917) for Aline Barnsdall's Los Angeles Little Theatre, and though it was not produced, the archive contains an impressive Native American feather headdress, along with wool leggings and accessories such as arrows and jewelry.